-As a dietitian in the Center for Better Health and Nutrition, a common complaint I hear from parents is that they spend lots of time packing school lunches, only to find the majority of it coming back home in their kids’ lunchboxes.
-A well-traveled sandwich was probably not the goal when you stayed up late the previous night packing it.
+As a dietitian in the Center for Better Health and Nutrition, parents often tell me that they spend a lot of time packing their kids’ lunches, only to find the majority of it coming back home.

-This is frustrating for parents.
-You want your children to have the nutrition they need to fuel their school day, but how do you get them to actually eat it?
-Is it possible to pack a healthy lunch that your kids will actually eat and do it in a reasonable amount of time?
+This situation can be frustrating for parents.
+You want your children to have the nutrition they need to get through the day.
+But how do you get them to actually eat it?
+Is it possible to pack a healthy lunch that will get eaten and do it in a reasonable amount of time?
 I believe it is.
 Here are six tips to help you do it:

 - Use cookie cutters to cut fun shapes out of sandwiches.